MasterSkepticista/singularity/_posts/2020-09-20-jekyll-tutorial.md

 layout: post
 title:  "First Jekyll Blog: How To"
 date:   2020-09-20 18:34:42 +0530
-categories: no-nonsense guides
+excerpt: "It has been quite a while to do some full-tilt blogging.
+Tried (once) on medium, but eventually prepared myself to do it with the intent of (also) making an open source contribution.
+I started on Jekyll."
 ---

 So when a bunch of neurons fired to make me feel like starting a blog, it was tough to quickly digest the variety of methods the community used, just to start creating a GitHub blogsite.

-Ok, ok, I hear you, I hear you, and those bunch of neurons came to a verdict.
+The other option was to write on Medium, which I attempted once, [here](https://medium.com/@karanshah1698/yet-another-installing-tensorflow-gpu-on-windows-2d7fc64af394).
+Medium is great for articles, don't get me wrong.
+But making an open source contribution seemed not a bad idea afterall.
+Not to mention a bit of web development that I would be taking along with Github pages.

+Promise I'll make this tutorial as easy as I can.
+Because when I got it up and running for the first time, I took up a TODO.

 ```bash
 If you are able to get this thing working.
 Write the first blog on how to do what you just did: minus the clutter.
 ```

 What a great time to be alive.
-Now you know why you are here.
 So let's get straight into it.

 You need to know two things to make your blogsite:
 1. How to write `markdown` files.
-2. How to use keyboard and mouse.

-Know already?
-Great.
-We're good to go.
+2. A bit of patience.

 If you are on Ubuntu/Linux, the steps are straightforward.
 If you are a Windows user, unfortun... noo we have an easier way.
-You can emulate (not really, but containerize) a Linux environment on Windows using WSL.
+You can have a Linux environment, baked right into your Windows, hiding from you... a Linux environment on Windows using WSL.
+Branch [here](wsl-install.html) if you're into installing that.
+It's quick!

 ## Environment Setup

-0. [Windows only] Install WSL: Windows Subsystem for Linux, branch to this [page](wsl-install.html) if you haven't done that before, and return.

-1. Fire up a terminal (WSL or Linux, it should be the same).
+1. Fire up a terminal (WSL or Linux, its now the same).
 2. Sequentially shoot these commands:

     ```bash
+    # refresh package list
     sudo apt-get update -y
-    sudo apt-add-repository ppa:brightbox/ruby-ng # add PPA to repository
+    # add PPA to repository.
+This tells ubuntu where to search for Ruby
+    sudo apt-add-repository ppa:brightbox/ruby-ng
+    # refresh package list, again
-    sudo apt-get update # refresh package list
+    sudo apt-get update
+    # install ruby, which will install gems (Ruby package manager, of sorts)
-    sudo apt-get install ruby2.5 ruby2.5-dev build-essential dh-autoreconf # install ruby, which will install gems (and later jekyll)
+    sudo apt-get install ruby2.5 ruby2.5-dev build-essential dh-autoreconf
     ```

 3. Set up your Ruby to run in non-sudo mode.
 This is sometimes required if you face permission errors.
 Better do it.
+These two commands tell Ruby as to where to search for *gems* (packages), every time you spawn a terminal.
     ```bash
     # Append Ruby exports to bashrc
     echo "export GEM_HOME=$HOME/gems" >> ~/.bashrc